-Although gravity from the earth takes care of the equilibrium of forces on each individual volume (so that no part escapes the earth towards the moon and away from the moon), this imbalance in gravity and centripetal forces results in higher water level in areas closest to the moon and away from the moon.
+Although gravity from the earth takes care of the equilibrium of forces on each individual volume (so that no part escapes the earth towards the moon and

-Figure 16.2 Semi-diurnal tide as the earth rotate.
+Figure 9.2 Semi-diurnal tide as the earth rotate.

-In Figure 16.2 it is seen that during one rotation of the earth (\sim 24 h 50 min.) a particular point on earth moves through two High-waters.
+In Figure 9.2 it is seen that during one rotation of the earth (\sim 24 h 50 min.) a particular point on earth moves through two High-waters.
 It is also seen that, because the axis of rotation is tilted relative to the plane in which the moon orbits, one of the two High-waters is typically higher.

-16.2.2 Influence of the sun
+9.2.2 Influence of the sun